2014 Travel Predictions and Why Culinary Travel Is Still on the Rise

 No matter where people go or stay though, culinary travel is still a big factor.
 That’s because food is an important part of any culture.
 It tells a story — of a family, of a generation, of a history.
 By heading overseas, travelers can discover a unique insight into the story of food, while also discovering where all their food comes from and why it’s prepared the way it is.
 Meeting the people who produce the food too is another huge draw.

-Whether you've traveled with us before, or are considering traveling with us in the near future, thank you.
-As a way of offering thanks, we're offering a promotion; check out our Facebook page and hit 'like' to get a special deal.
-We know 2014 will be a wonderful year for travel, and we hope you have a wonderful New Year's.
+Whether you’ve traveled with us before, or are considering traveling with us in the near future, thank you!
+We know 2014 will be a wonderful year for travel, and we hope you have a wonderful New Year’s.